aryanvx/portfolio/README.md

 - Includes meta tags for description, keywords, and author
 - Semantic HTML structure to improve search engine crawling
 - Viewport meta tag for mobile optimization

-Overall, I kept the architecture simple, reliable, and easy to maintain while making sure it still looks professional for my personal portfolio website.